Lacquer Or Polyurethane For Tabletop?

 Oil-Based Polyurethane

 Durable but slower drying, this polyurethane can withstand exposure to high heat.
-But, unlike water-based polyurethane, it is toxic, and precautions need to be taken when applying it, especially doing so in a well-ventilated environment.
+But, unlike water-based polyurethane, it is toxic, and precautions must be taken when applying it, especially in a well-ventilated environment.
 Unlike lacquer finishes, it does not penetrate wood; it merely forms a solid, plastic film coat on the wood’s surface.

 Quality of Finish

-Poly will tend to be more durable than lacquer.
-While lacquer, too, is durable, it is more susceptible to dings and scratches, and discoloration than poly.
+Polyurethane will tend to be more durable than lacquer.
+While lacquer is also durable, it is more susceptible to dings, scratches, and discoloration than poly.

 Application